smartSDH: An Experimental Study of Mechanism Based Building Control: Discussion

 In this study, we implemented a modified VCG mechanism, smartSDH, to determine the brightness of overhead lights in a shared office space.
 The goal of smartSDH was to determine the light setting that maximized the sum of everyone's utility fairly.
 To do so, smartSDH would issue incentives as needed to promote truthful reporting of preferences, as well as ensure all users were better off with smartSDH than a nominal light setting along with no rewards.
 To this end, VCG mechanisms were an appropriate choice for satisfying many of our desiderata.

 Our first research question dealt with the influence of smartSDH on light and incentive satisfaction.
 In theory, smartSDH should improve the satisfaction of participants with the lighting.
-Regarding the first hypothesis on measuring the influence of time on light and incentive satisfaction, quantitative results shown in \Cref{sec:results} suggest that there is no appreciable increase in satisfaction.
+Regarding the first hypothesis on measuring the influence of time on light and incentive satisfaction, quantitative results shown in section~\ref{sec:results} suggest that there is no appreciable increase in satisfaction.
 We see that in T1, there was greater satisfaction, on average, across all participants than compared to time periods T2 and T3.
 Additionally, participants were significantly more satisfied with incentives during T1; however, this satisfaction deteriorated in periods T2 and T3.
 This could be due to a variety of reasons.
 First, a few survey respondents stated that they were ``too busy'' to regularly report their preferences, which implies that the user interface for the portal was not as convenient as desired.
 So as time went on, people felt the task more burdensome resulting in a more sporadic voting pattern as time went on.

 Secondly, there is evidence in the literature about ``technology burnouts'' (see~\cite{armel2013disaggregation} and the references therein).
 These references discuss the issues with technology adoption, highlighting the fact that with the right system in place, it is possible for behavioral approaches such as the one in smartSDH to be much more effective in reducing energy consumption, which can improve the result for our second hypothesis on energy saving.
 This suggests that there was initially a novelty effect for our users, who were more active in the first time period.
-In the second and third time periods, users were generally less engaged and motivated to continue voting.
+In the second and third time periods, users were generally less engaged and motivated to continue voting or simply put, the users experienced a technology burnout.
 In general, if the user population was more aware of appliance information (in our case, about the lights' energy consumption), it would facilitate greater energy savings.
-For future work, this suggests more testing on how the user interface is to obtain better insights for design decisions as well as increasing users' awareness on the mechanics of the sensors.
+For future work, this suggests more testing on how the user interface is perceived to obtain better insights for design decisions as well as increasing users' awareness on the mechanics of the sensors.
+If the technology burnout can be contained or even delayed, this methodology can be adopted for a longer period of time with adequate user satisfaction and savings on energy consumption.